Alzpeta/oarepo-validate/README.md

 #### What about marshmallow in loader?

 In most cases, marshmallow schema in loader can be removed and a simple json loader used instead.
-However, if you need a custom processing of input data that are independent of validation, you can keep the two marshmallows.
+However, if you need a custom processing of input data that is independent of validation, you can keep the two marshmallows.

-A special case is when the marshmallow in loader already includes the marshmallow rules in validation.
+A special case is when the marshmallow in loader already includes validation marshmallow rules.
 Then you would want to use loader's marshmallow for create / replace and marshmallow in validation only for patch operation (so that the same marshmallow rules are not called twice).
 To accomplish this, set: